 This screen provides an estimate of the factors that influence energy usage since the last full charge of the high voltage battery.
-A positive Score is desired to reach the vehicle's optimal energy usage rating.
+A positive number is desired to reach the vehicle's optimal energy usage rating.

-Technique includes accelerating and braking.
+- Technique includes speed, acceleration, and braking.
+Lower speeds will increase your electric vehicle technique miles, while higher speeds will reduce it. - Terrain includes road conditions, such as hills, rain, and snow.
+External factors like wind will also positively or negatively impact Terrain.
+Low tire pressure will worsen your Terrain performance.

-- Terrain includes road conditions, such as hills, rain, and snow and may be affected by wind and tire pressure. - Climate Settings includes how the heat and air conditioning are used. - Outside Temperature includes the effect that hot or cold air has on vehicle aerodynamics. - Score is the sum of the individual scores.
+- Climate Settings includes how the heating and air conditioning are used.
+Using Fan Only settings will help reduce your climate setting losses.
+See "Climate Controls". - Outside Temperature includes the effect that hot or cold air has on vehicle aerodynamics.

-The individual scores provide an understanding of how energy usage is different from day to day, even when traveling the same route.
+The individual vehicle range impacts provide an understanding of how energy usage is different from day to day, even when traveling the same route.